SATVILab/UtilsCompassSV/README.md

 ## Installation

-You can install the latest version of computils from [GitHub](https://www.github.com) with
+You can install the latest version of compassutils from [GitHub](https://www.github.com) with

 ``` r